LJSigersmith/CSC575/docs/assignments/ProjectAssignments/PA02-ProjectReviews.md

 ### Assignment

-Each team must complete an H/FOSS Project Review for 2 H/FOSS projects of interest.
+Each teammate must complete an H/FOSS Project Review for 2 H/FOSS projects of interest.
 Ideally, your project reviews will build upon your project explorations or they could include a newly discovered project.
 If you elect to review a project that you did not explore, you will need to complete a [Project Exploration](PA01-ProjectExplorations.md) for the new project before completing a Project Review for it.

 Before starting your project reviews:
 1. Synchronize the `main` branch of your course repo with the upstream.